 LuLu’s House of Horrors in Plymouth Meeting, PA

-For the scariest adventure in Plymouth Meeting, PA, visit LuLu’s House of Horrors.
-Admission includes a haunted wagon ride, a stroll through a cemetery, a corn maze, and a venture into the doors of the House of Horrors where you’ll encounter your worst nightmares.
+For the scariest adventure in Plymouth Meeting, PA, visit LuLu’s.
+Admission includes a scary wagon ride, a stroll through a cemetery, a corn maze, and a venture into the doors of the House of Horrors where you’ll encounter your worst nightmares.
 The house is not recommended for children under 12 years old, as the horrors that await are sure to disturb those of all ages.
-If you are brave, though, make sure to visit LuLu’s House for a frighteningly great time.
+If you are brave, though, make sure to visit LuLu’s for a frighteningly great time.

 Fear Hollow in Mountain Top, PA